Advertisement

 This marks two consecutive seasons where the Lakers have made the playoffs after having to survive via the play-in tournament, which almost certainly means changes are coming in Southern California.
 The organization simply cannot look fans in the face and justify how a roster led by Davis and LeBron James can't get a top-six seed, even in a loaded Western Conference.

-Head coach Darvin Ham was relieved of his duties Friday.
-His substitution patterns and overall rotation during the regular season led a lot to be desired, and his defensive approach proved problematic when point production was often in dire need.
+Head coach Darvin Ham was relieved of his duties, the team hired JJ Redick to take his place.
+Ham's substitution patterns and overall rotation during the regular season left a lot to be desired, and his defensive approach proved problematic when point production was often in dire need.

 The larger question, of course, is whether James is returning.
 He holds a player option worth $51.4 million and can hold the organization hostage until he learns of its offseason plans.